arku22/simon_says/README.md

 FYI, the millis() function will return the total time in milliseconds for upto 50 days.

 **Player Input**
 While the electronic circuit is not complicated, the code is what takes the most time.
 Specifically, the block of code that takes in player input from the push buttons.
 It needs a step by step approach to get it right.
-Break the player input task into sub tasks, implement one sub-task, upload to the board, run & see what works & what needs to be done next, and then go back to updating the code.
-The flowchart I have in the working directory for this project might be particularly useful.
+Break the player input task into sub tasks, implement one sub-task, upload to the board, run and see what works, what needs to be done next, and then go back to updating the code.
+The flowchart in the working directory (see `assets/flowchart/`) for this project might be particularly useful.

 ## References